What is the value in getting a diagnosis for neurodivergence?

 Other people may not find a diagnosis valuable.
 They may already have access to all the support they need or have developed their own strategies to overcome any struggles they face.
 They may also worry that a diagnosis could lead to medication.
 It’s important to remember that taking medication is a personal choice, and some people choose to take it while others do not.

 Finally, people might not want to get a diagnosis due to the time and cost sometimes involved.
 Getting a diagnosis on the NHS can involve long waiting lists, although there is often more support available while waiting for a diagnosis.
-Diagnosis of some neurodiverse conditions, such as dyslexia, are not covered on the NHS so can be expensive when diagnosed privately.
-Have a look at our library to look at the diagnosis options for each condition.
+Diagnosis of some neurodivergences, such as dyslexia, are not covered on the NHS so can be expensive when diagnosed privately.
+Have a look at our library to look at the diagnosis options for different neurodivergences.

 So should I get a diagnosis?

 Getting a diagnosis is a personal choice.
 Think about why you may or may not want one, whether you have access to the support you need, and if you are willing to go through the diagnosis process.
 It might be helpful to talk to your family or friends to get their support with the decision you make either way.
-You can also talk to one of Noetic’s coaches who can help you decide whether a diagnosis is right for you.
+You can also talk to one of Noetic’s experts to help you decide whether a diagnosis is right for you.